- What's EPSCoR?

 Portsmouth Science Cafe

-The Portsmouth Science Café is sponsored by NH EPSCoR, the University of New Hampshire, the Portsmouth Brewery and WSCA 106.1 Portsmouth Community Radio.
-Hosted by UNH faculty member Cameron Wake at the Portsmouth Brewery's Jimmy LaPanza Lounge, the Portsmouth Science Café series provides a unique opportunity for Seacoast residents to feed their minds with contemporary science in the relaxed atmosphere of a pub.
+The Portsmouth Science Café is hosted by NH EPSCoR in partnership with the University of New Hampshire, the Portsmouth Brewery and WSCA 106.1 Portsmouth Community Radio.
+Moderated by UNH faculty member Cameron Wake at the Portsmouth Brewery's Jimmy LaPanza Lounge, the Portsmouth Science Café series provides a unique opportunity for Seacoast residents to feed their minds with contemporary science in the relaxed atmosphere of a pub.
 Discussions, which are free and open to all, run from 6-8 p.m.; doors open at 5 p.m. for food and drinks.

 January 21: “Encroaching Tides: How Sea Level Rise and Tidal Flooding Threaten U.S. East and Gulf Coast Communities over the Next 30 Years”

 Erika Spanger Siegfried is a senior analyst in the Climate and Energy Program at the Union of Concerned Scientists and one of the lead authors of the 2014 “Encroaching Tides” report, which includes a profile of Portsmouth.